-The Company has responded to the above said demand notices stating that the above demands are not tenable as the demands were not in accordance with the Telecom Disputes Settlement & Appellate Tribunal ('TDSAT') Order which has clarified in its Order that the items of income which are liable for license fee and items of income on which license fees are not liable to be paid.
-However the TDSAT Order has been challenged in Supreme Court by DoT and Associations of service providers and finality would be arrived only after the decision of the Court.
-The Company currently pays license fee in accordance with the TDSAT Order and Sify believes that it has adequate legal defenses for these demands and the ultimate outcome of these actions will not have a material adverse effect on Sify.
+The Company has responded to the above demand notices stating that the above demands are not tenable as the demands were not in accordance with the Telecom Disputes Settlement & Appellate Tribunal ('TDSAT') Order, in which Order the TDSAT has clarified in its order that the items of income which are liable for license fee and items of income on which license fees are not liable to be paid.
+The TDSAT Order however has been challenged and is presently pending before the Supreme Court.
+Till such time the Supreme Court pronounces its final verdict on this case, the TDSAT Order continues to be in force and the Company currently continues to pay the license fee in accordance with the TDSAT Order.
+The Company believes that it has adequate legal defenses for these demands and the ultimate outcome of these actions will not have a material adverse effect on the Company.

-(ii) During the year, in November 2009, the Company received a demand notice pertaining to the allocation of spectrum in the 3.3-3.4 GHz frequency, from DoT, demanding INR 345 million towards spectrum charges payable from the date of issue of allocation letter for 170 Base Stations.
+(ii) In November 2009, the Company received a demand notice pertaining to the allocation of spectrum in the 3.3-3.4 GHz frequency, from DoT, demanding INR 345 million (US \$ 7.68 million) towards spectrum charges payable from the date of issue of allocation letter for 170 Base Stations.
 As per the notice, in case no payment is received within 15 days from the date of issue of the notice, then it would be presumed that the Company is no longer interested for the frequency assignments in 3.3-3.4 GHz band.

-Whilst the Company received allotment letter for Spectrum in 3.3 GHz band (3303.5/3353.5 MHz) (Total 12 MHz) the Company had neither started any operations in this frequency band nor had applied for any Operating License from DoT/Wireless Planning Commission (WPC).
-Sify believes that the obligation to make payment will arise only after obtaining the operating license from DoT/WPC.
-Sify also believes that it has adequate legal defenses for these demands, as the Company has not yet obtained any operative license, hence such demand is not tenable Nevertheless, the Company has as a commitment to hold and use the spectrum in the above band has paid INR 11.56 million towards 40 Base Stations and has surrendered the remaining 130 Base Stations.
-The Company believes that the ultimate outcome of these actions will not have a material adverse effect on Sify.
+Whilst the Company received allotment letter for Spectrum in 3.3 GHz band (3303.5/3353.5 MHz) (Total 12 MHz) the Company had neither started any operations in this frequency band nor had applied for any Operating License from DOT/Wireless Planning Commission (WPC).
+Sify believes that the obligation to make payment will arise only after obtaining the operating license from DOT/WPC.
+It also believes that it has adequate legal defences for these demands, as the Company has not yet obtained any operative license, hence such demand is not tenable.
+Nevertheless, the Company has as a commitment to hold and use the spectrum in the above band has paid INR 11.56 million towards 40 Base Stations and has surrendered the remaining 130 Base Stations.
+The Company believes that the ultimate outcome of these actions will not have a material adverse effect.

 c) The Group is party to additional legal actions arising in the ordinary course of business.
-Based on the available information, as at March 31, 2010, Sify believes that it has adequate legal defenses for these actions and that the ultimate outcome of these actions will not have a material adverse effect on Sify.
-However in the event of adverse judgement in all these cases, the maximum financial exposure would be Rs 9,051 (March 31, 2009: Rs 9,200)
+Based on the available information, as at March 31, 2011, Sify believes that it has adequate legal defences for these actions and that the ultimate outcome of these actions will not have a material adverse effect.
+However in the event of adverse judgement in all these cases, the maximum financial exposure would be Rs 9,051 (March 31, 2010: Rs 9,051).